Key Considerations in Defining Balance Between Synchronous and Asynchronous Delivery Options

 The Purpose of Synchronous Sessions

-Using synchronous teaching in remote settings is a great approach to help create and sustain a sense of community in a virtual space.
+Using synchronous teaching is a great approach to help create and sustain a sense of community and focused learning and lecture.
 Using synchronous methods helps when working through difficult or tricky topics as you are able to respond to students in real time with questions to help clarify any issues that may arise.
-Due to the current COVID-19 world health crisis, our students are dealing with internal and external pressures that may affect their ability to feel as though they are part of a learning community as they would in traditional in-person delivery.
 Employing synchronous teaching methods will help all learners feel supported and included.

 Ensuring Clarity, Understanding and Access

-The beauty in the medium is its ability to be a dynamic space where students can use the tools available to interact with their content to ensure that they have the required understanding and know how to use the content.
+The beauty in the online space is its ability to be dynamic, where students can use the tools available to interact with their content to ensure that they have the required understanding and know how to use the content.
 Leveraging asynchronous material to serve as the primary mode for knowledge delivery can allow you to use synchronous sessions as an opportunity for learners to connect with each other, course content, and you.
 This will help them clearly delineate each learning space and clarify how they should engage with it and understand its purpose.

 Considering Synchronous Sessions